By Catherine Austin Fitts

 - False imprisonment and malicious prosecution

-Actually, the list of legitimate complaints for the African-American community is much longer, as well as all other low income communities in America.
+Actually, the list of legitimate complaints for the African-American community is much longer, as well as all for other low-income communities in America.

 In all sixty years, I have never once heard a complaint – even a thought – about statues or monuments.